dosqas/realtime-entity-classifier/README.md

 - **[TorchVision](https://pytorch.org/vision/stable/index.html)** – for pre-trained models and helpful computer vision utilities
 - **[OpenCV](https://opencv.org/)** – for enabling efficient image and video processing
 - **[Human Faces Dataset (Kaggle)](https://www.kaggle.com/datasets/ashwingupta3012/human-faces?resource=download)** – used for training on diverse human faces for the "other person" class
+- **My friend Bogdan and his cat Felix** - for helping me with data to train the model for the "pet" class